GitHub Copilot vs OpenAI Codex CLI

 | Has Daily / Usage Limits |

 GitHub Copilot is priced at pro, with a free entry point.
 OpenAI Codex CLI is priced at free, with a free entry point.
-Pay attention to daily limits — some tools throttle usage even on paid plans during heavy coding sessions.
+OpenAI Codex CLI uses a credit-based system, so costs scale with usage.
+Pay attention to daily limits, some tools throttle usage even on paid plans during heavy coding sessions.
 Check whether you can buy additional credits if you hit the ceiling mid-project.

 Experience & Reviews